 New Hampshire’s partnership health insurance marketplace relies on the federal platform – HealthCare.gov – for application and enrollment, but the state operates Covering New Hampshire, which serves as a resource for individuals and families who purchase health insurance in the individual marketplace.

 And although enrollments for exchange-certified small business health plans are now conducted directly through the insurance companies (instead of HealthCare.gov), New Hampshire is one of the states where there are still exchange-certified small business health plans available for purchase.

-New Hampshire’s exchange has three insurers offering coverage for 2022, down from five in 2016.
-The three insurers that offer exchange plans in New Hampshire are:
+New Hampshire’s exchange has three insurers offering coverage for 2023, down from five in 2016.
+But all three insurers offer plans statewide: